-Susan Mayer Hirsch is CEO and founder of Hirsch Philanthropy Partners, a philanthropic consulting firm that partners with individuals, families and foundations to create a more equitable and uplifting world through meaningful, high-impact collaboration.
+Susan Mayer Hirsch is CEO of Hirsch & Associates, which works with families, foundations and corporations with the will and means to tackle complex civic challenges, from economic equity and social justice to educational and recreational access.
 Her knowledge of community needs, public policy and private philanthropy comes from her leadership as founding executive director of the Mimi and Peter Haas Fund; Bay Area executive director of Strive for Five, a national campaign to promote community volunteerism and charitable giving; and manager of public affairs for McKesson Corp.
 Hirsch is a member of numerous philanthropic associations and serves on the advisory committee of the University of California, San Francisco’s Memory and Aging Center and on the board of Education Outside.
 She received her bachelor’s degree in international economics from The George Washington University.

 Robert King, chair of the board, is senior vice president and editor-at-large of ESPN Content.
 In that role, King helped define the content division’s journalistic direction and develop special companywide content projects.
 He also was an adviser to ESPN’s leadership team on complex editorial issues internally and externally, while ensuring ESPN’s commitment to journalistic excellence remains at the highest level.
 Previously, King was senior vice president of original content, focusing globally on all of ESPN’s award-winning long-form storytelling and enterprise journalism, with a goal of maximizing the quality and impact of the content.
 In 2014, Fast Company named him to its Most Creative People in Business list.
 King began his career in the newspaper industry at the Courier-Post in New Jersey, eventually moving to The Philadelphia Inquirer, where in time he became the deputy managing editor.
 A past Pulitzer Prize judge, King is a member of The Associated Press board of directors, the National Sports Journalism Center’s advisory board and the Poynter Institute’s National Advisory Board, for which he serves as chairman.